rsz_199362bc73d551930019b45770c60b76

 Route aggregation and performance problems

-This can cause performance problems, especially if you have a high rate of state change and a large number of routes in the network.
+This can cause performance problems, especially if the network has a high state change rate and many routes.
 Whenever the network topology changes, the router’s control plane must go through the convergence process steps ( detect, describe, switch, find ) and recalculate the best path to the affected destinations.
 If the rate of change is faster than the control plane can calculate new best paths, the network will never converge.
 One method used to overcome this is Route Aggregation.

 Route aggregation creates separate failure domains and boundaries in the network.
 Routing nodes on different sides of the boundary will not query each other.
 It is essentially slicing the network.
 In addition, if a specific link frequently alternates between Up and Down states, the links uninvolved in the route summarization will not be affected.
 This prevents route flapping and improves network stability.